Living naturally

 Arriving

-The smaller gross floor area on the upper floors provides the opportunity to create a variety of flat types and sizes, including a maisonette flat (house within a house).
+The smaller gross floor area on the upper floors provides the opportunity to create a variety of flat types and sizes, including a maisonette (house within a house).

 Florian Holzherr_11